lesnikyan/lisapet/readme.md

 yes:bool = true
 no:bool = false
 ```
 Types such as a collections, structs, functions, etc will be explaned next sections.

 ### 2. Sub-blocks, code-formatting.
-Control structures, data-structures, functions, etc. have inner place with internal lines / expressions, here we call it as an expression block or sub-block.
+Control structures, data-structures, functions, etc. have inner place with internal lines (expressions), here we call it as an expression block, child or sub-block.
-Child or sub block separated by indent with one or more whitespaces related to parent.
+Sub block is separated by indent with one or more whitespaces related to parent.
 All indents should be equal.
-First indent defines all other indents in file.
+First indent defines all other indents in the file.
 Base block structures: `if`, `for`, `while`, `match-cases`, `function`.
-Data structures can have block version of definition (`struct`) or constructor (`dict`, `list`).
+Data structures can have block version of definition (`struct`) or constructor (`dict` and `list`).
 Some blocks also can have inline version of syntax (controls, sequence of expressions).
-See more about inline syntax in next sections.
+See more about inline syntax [in next sections](#20-one-line-block---operators).

 ### 3. `if`-statement, `else`
-If statement, comparison operators, bool operators.
+`if` statement, comparison operators, bool operators.

-If is a basic control operator.
+`if` is a basic control operator.
 ```python
 if condition
     sub-expressions